LV2: RDF

 The LV2 specifications are defined by and make use of RDF metadata in Turtle format.
 Technologies involved include Dublin Core, FOAF, DOAP, SPDX, XSD, RDFS and OWL.
-The relational capabilities and properties this syntax supports are powerful but can be hard to understand at first.
+The relational capabilities and properties this syntax supports can be difficult to understand at first, but allows more expressive definitions of data.

 Beyond the core specification there are 21 official extensions providing support for host options, plugin presets, time and units, port buffers, properties, groups and parameter labels, for sending MIDI, patches, UI events and more.
 There are various third-party extensions for supporting expressive events, OSC, and MOD Devices specific hardware and software, with three in the KXStudio LV2 Namespace.

 The plugin uses this information to provide a list of capabilities to the host, so the host can accommodate those.
 Similarly, the host can provide a list of LV2 extension capabilities that it supports on initialization of the plugin.

 In the example below, first the shortcut prefixes for the lv2, doap and spdx ontology are declared.
 Next, every plugin must have its own URI or URN.
 Then the 4 following declare that this resource is an lv2:Plugin, a binary object file library with the filename silence.so should be present, the plugin is known under the name Silence, and is licensed under the GNU GPL.
 These 4 properties are mandatory for an LV2 plugin; if a plugin does not have all of them a host might not load it.